etcusic/etcusic.github.io/_posts/2020-11-02-sti_mti_and_different_types_of_users.markdown

 As you can tell, this is not DRY as we are repeating :name, :email, and :password for each type of user.
 Not great.
 It's definitely more code here on the setup, but as we think of the application growing and adding more types of users, at least each type of user will ONLY have the attributes that are associated with its model rather than carrying a bunch of nil values around from a bloated User table.
 I hate repetitive code, but I think in this case I'll go with the Multi Table Inheritance setup, because even though it looks more repetitive on the setup, I believe that down the road it will save a lot of memory and speed with the database since its instances won't be carrying extra nil attributes along with them.

 One last option that does DRY things up a bit.
-Rather than using a parent class and table with direct inheritance, we create a `belongs_to` relationship where the child classes `belongs_to` the parent class
+Rather than using a parent class and table with direct inheritance, we create a `belongs_to` relationship where the child class `belongs_to` the parent class

 ```
 UsersTable